Case Sealer

 • Intuitive Human Machine Interface (HMI) to support a high-turnover labor force

-• Reliable, thought-out solutions based on over 60 years of erecting, packing and sealing and 30 years of robotic integration experience
+• Reliable, thought-out solutions based on nearly 70 years of experience

 • Comprehensive sales, aftermarket, and service support